thanos-io/thanos/mixin/thanos/README.md

 ### jsonnet-bundler

-Install this library in your own project with [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler#install) (the jsonnet package manager):
+`thanos-mixin` uses [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler#install) (the jsonnet package manager) to manage its dependencies.

+We also recommend you to use `jsonnet-bundler` to install or update if you decide to use `thanos-mixin` as a dependency for your custom configurations.

 To install: